José Costa (footballer, born 1994)

-José Pedro Gonçalves da Costa (born 9 April 1994) is a Portuguese footballer who plays as a goalkeeper for Paredes.
+José Pedro Gonçalves da Costa (born 9 April 1994) is a Portuguese footballer who plays as a goalkeeper for Campeonato de Portugal club Salgueiros.

 Football career

 On 17 September 2014, Costa made his professional debut with Braga B in a 2014–15 Segunda Liga match against Académico Viseu.

 On 28 June 2019, Costa signed a 2-year contract with Liga II side FC Universitatea Cluj.